 Data sets were retrieved from the NH GRANIT database, December, 2015.
 Digital data in NH GRANIT represent the efforts of the contributing agencies to record information from the cited source materials.
 Earth Systems Research Center (ESRC), under contract to the Office of Energy & Planning (OEP), and in consultation with cooperating agencies, maintains a continuing program to identify and correct errors in these data.
-Neither OEP nor ERSC make any claim as to the validity or reliability or to any implied uses of these data.
+Neither OEP nor ERSC make any claim as to the validity or reliability or to any

-The C-RiSe project is funded by the National Oceanic and Atmospheric Administration under the Coastal Zone Management Act (CZMA)
+The C-RiSe project is funded by the National Oceanic and Atmospheric Administration under the Coastal Zone Management Act (CZMA) Enhancement Program Projects of Special Merit for FY 2015, authorized under Section 309 of the CZMA